Skip to main content

 Featured Sessions:

-In the final week, participants will explore what it means to create meaningful change through community engagement and social impact.
-They'll collaborate on community-based project proposals, and visit local organizations to deepen their understanding of global citizenship.
-The program concludes with final presentations, a celebratory dinner, and a heartfelt send-off before departure back to Germany.
+In the final week, participants explored what it means to create meaningful change through community engagement and social impact.
+They collaborated on community-based project proposals, and visited local organizations to deepen their understanding of global citizenship.
+The program concluded with final presentation, a celebratory dinner, and a heartfelt send-off before departure back to Germany.

 Featured Sessions:

-The institute also includes field trips to national and regional landmarks such as the U.S. Capitol, the Washington Monument, Washington National Cathedral, various Smithsonian museums, and the City of Annapolis and City of Baltimore.
-Participants will also enjoy on campus events such as American football game, recreational group lessons, and music festival, etc.
+The institute also included field trips to national and regional landmarks such as the U.S. Capitol, the Washington Monument, Washington National Cathedral, various Smithsonian museums, and the City of Annapolis and City of Baltimore.
+Participants enjoyed on campus events such as American football game, recreational group lessons, and club fairs, etc.

 Lodging

-Participants will be accommodated in the Cambria Hotel, which is a 15-minute walk and 5-minute drive from the UMCP campus, with double occupancy beds and shared bathroom facilities.
+Participants were accommodated in the Cambria Hotel, which is a 15-minute walk and 5-minute drive from the UMCP campus, with double occupancy beds and shared bathroom facilities.

 Dining

-Participants will be provided with a mix of food options, including UMD dining halls as well as local restaurants, to explore the multicultural delicacies of Maryland.
+Participants were provided with a mix of food options, including UMD dining halls as well as local restaurants, to explore the multicultural delicacies of Maryland.

 Things to Do